fthomas/refined/README.md

 Note that `@@` is [shapeless'][shapeless] type for tagging types.

-_refined_ also contains basic inference rules for converting between different refinements.
-For example, if we have values of type `Int @@ Greater[_10]` it is sound to convert them to `Int @@ Positive`.
-Ascribing another refinement type is a compile-time operation provided by the library:
+**refined** also contains inference rules for converting between different refined types.
+For example, `Int @@ Greater[_10]` can be safely converted to `Int @@ Positive` because all integers greater than ten are also positive.
+The type conversion of refined types is a compile-time operation that provided by the library:

 ```scala
 scala> val a: Int @@ Greater[_5] = refineLit(10)